libanjama02/Multimodal-Gestural-Analysis/Project Documentation.md

 ##### Statistical Features

 **Importance in Data Science**:
-Statistical features was the first approach used in the feature engineering process due to it's commonality across various machine learning disciplines, not just gestural analysis.
+[Statistical features](https://medium.com/analytics-vidhya/statistics-mean-median-mode-variance-standard-deviation-47fab926465a) was the first approach used in the feature engineering process due to it's commonality across various machine learning disciplines, not just gestural analysis.
 The reason for this comes from their ability to capture the central tendency, dispersion, and shape of the data distribution, which provides an informative, snapshot of the data characteristics.
-[Insert Lit Example- https://medium.com/analytics-vidhya/statistics-mean-median-mode-variance-standard-deviation-47fab926465a]

 **Features Employed and Justification**:
 This project utilized the measures `mean, median, range, standard deviation, skewness, and kurtosis`.
 The mean and median provide a summary measure that describe the "central location" of the data, essential in capturing a baseline for each gesture.
 The standard deviation and range measure the dispersion, skewness captures any asymmetry, and kurtosis identifies the "tailedness" of the distribution.
 The overview generated by extracting these features were critical for differentiating gestures that may have similar central tendencies but differ in other statistical aspects.